sinny999s/V1vance/README.md

 [Sinnys Discord ](https://discord.gg/U8aX9cWYMf)
 </div>

-LiquidBounce is a free and open-source mixin-based injection hacked client using the Fabric API for Minecraft.
+Vivance is a free and open-source mixin-based injection hacked client using the Fabric API for Minecraft.

 ## Issues